RadArcadeKid/ppl-final-proj/README.md

 > exit;;
 ~~~

-TODO: Either fix this or cut it out
+Note that `quit;;` also works, too!

+--

-~~Test Cases
+Test Cases
 To run tests type
 `sbt test`
 Test cases can be examined in the files in the directory
 `src/test/scala/edu/colorado/csci3155/LettuceAST/`~~

-### Exploring the Source Code
+## Exploring the Source Code

-Go to the directory
+You can find source code at the directory:

 ~~~
 src/main/scala/edu/colorado/csci3155/LettuceAST